11th SS Volunteer Panzergrenadier Division Nordland: Battle of Berlin

 The Soviet forces advance into Berlin followed a pattern of massive shelling followed by assaults using house-clearing battle groups of about 80 men in each, with tank escorts and close artillery support.
 On 27 April, the remnants of Nordland were pushed back into the central government district (Zitadelle sector) in Defence sector Z. Krukenberg's headquarters was a carriage in the Stadtmitte U-Bahn station.
-Thereafter, the troops in the government district were pushed back into the Reichstag and the Reich Chancellery.
+Of the 108 Soviet tanks destroyed in the centre district, Frenchmen under Krukenberg's overall command accounted for "about half" of them.
+Still, the troops in the government district were pushed back by Soviet forces into the Reichstag and the Reich Chancellery.

 On 30 April, after receiving news of Hitler's suicide, orders were issued that those who could do so were to break out.
-Prior to that Brigadeführer Wilhelm Mohnke briefed all commanders that could be reached within the Zitadelle sector about the events as to Hitler's death and the planned breakout.
+Prior to that SS-Brigadeführer Wilhelm Mohnke briefed all commanders that could be reached within the Zitadelle sector about the events as to Hitler's death and the planned breakout.
 The break out from the Reich Chancellery and Führerbunker started at 2300 hours on 1 May.
 There were ten main groups that attempted to head northwest.

 Fierce fighting continued all around, especially in the Weidendammer Bridge area.
 In that area, what was left of the division was destroyed by Soviet artillery and anti-tank guns.
-Nordland's last Tiger was knocked out attempting to cross the Weidendammer Bridge.
+The division's last Tiger was knocked out attempting to cross the Weidendammer Bridge.
 Several small groups reached the Americans at the Elbe's west bank, but most (including Mohnke's group and men from Krukenberg's group), were not successful.
 Most were killed in the fighting or taken prisoner after they surrendered to Soviet troops.
 Ziegler was gravely wounded after the break out group he was in came under heavy Soviet fire.
 He died on 2 May.
 Krukenberg made it to Dahlem, where he hid out in an apartment for a week, before surrendering to Soviet troops.
 On 2 May hostilities officially ended by order of General Helmuth Weidling, commander of the Defence Area Berlin.